-To enable Flash in Google Chrome, go to a website that you trust and click the icon to the left of the URL in the search box.
-It will be one of the following, depending on if the site uses HTTPS or not:
+To enable Flash in Google Chrome, go to a website that you trust and click the lock icon to the left of the URL in the search box.

 Google Chrome provides the possibility to ensure an advanced level of security when accessing Flash content by allowing you to choose on which sites you will let Flash operate.